racedisparityaudit/style-guide/measure-page.md

 * plain English definitions of terms used in the measure (for example, ‘Young people’ means people aged 10 to 17 years’)
 * what’s included where ‘other’ is used to categorise certain parts of the data (for example, ‘Types of crime under ‘Other offences’ include:...’

-Again, even quite complex statistical concepts can and should be translated into plain English for users.
+Translate complex statistical concepts into plain English for users, referring to the [Style guide A to Z](/a-z) where needed.

 Suggested maximum word count: 500

 ### Why these ethnic categories were chosen

-[UK government organisations use a variety of different lists of ethnicities](https://www.ethnicity-facts-figures.service.gov.uk/ethnicity-in-the-uk).
+UK government organisations use a variety of different lists of ethnicities.
 These lists also change over time to reflect the nation’s changing population.

 Although the Office of National Statistics (ONS) set out a standardised list of ethnicities in the 2011 Census, in practice there is no single standard across the public sector.

-Use this section to explain, in plain English, the ethnic categorisation used in this measure page and why it differs from ONS’s standardised list.
+Use this section to explain, in plain English, the ethnic categorisation in this measure page and why it is used.

-See the [Style guide A to Z](/a-z) for the most common ethnic categorisations.
+See the [Style guide A to Z](/a-z#ethnic-categories) for the most common ethnic categorisations.

+Read more about describing ethnicity and collecting ethnicity data in [Ethnicity in the UK](https://www.ethnicity-facts-figures.service.gov.uk/).

 Suggested maximum word count: 100

 ## Methodology and type of data